A Guide to GNMI & gRPC: How Are They Revolutionizing Network Management?

 It’s self-explanatory.
 Still, let’s set a definition for them, too.

-Network Management is carried out on Network Devices, namely a router, a switch, a firewall, and anything that has a function in a computer network.
+Network management is carried out on network devices, namely a router, a switch, a firewall, and anything that has a function in a computer network.

 Well, have you performed network management?
-Yes, If you have ever changed a wifi password!
+Yes, if you have ever changed a wifi password!
 You changed a parameter inside a Wi-Fi router( a network device).
 That’s network management right there!

-Checking if your connection is up also qualifies for network management Since you are reading the status of a state parameter in the router.
+Checking if your connection is up also qualifies for network management since you are reading the status of a state parameter in the router.

-So, to sum up, Network Management would be to “Set” a certain parameter according to your liking or to “Get” the status or value of a certain parameter at a particular instant inside a Network Device you possess.
+So, to sum up, network management would be to “Set” a certain parameter according to your liking or to “Get” the status or value of a certain parameter at a particular instant inside a network device you possess.

-Okay, so far, we have understood that we possess an Interface to interact with Network Devices and manipulate or retrieve their states.
+Okay, so far, we have understood that we possess an interface to interact with network devices and manipulate or retrieve their states.

 But wait a minute.
 Shouldn’t we need a set of rules to define how the interface should interact with the network device?
 Well, that takes us to the last letter remaining in our abbreviation.